 Component Model XML will require some time to be collected.
 Be patient.
 It will bring complete XML model for the whole component you’re currently in.
 You can copy this XML to external editor for further analysis.
 This “Copy…” button at the top is also slow.
 Chrome might even suggest to kill the page.
 Be patient again.
 Honestly, I never was.
 So I always copied it pointing the cursor at the very beginning of the XML (before “<UXComponent….”), scroll down to the end of it and use shift+mouse left click to select the complete XML source.
 It is also slow, but it worked for me.

 - Data Model.

-This tab represents current data container for controller.
-With all pathes, types of fields, formatted and row value (last one is interesting and shows even UI rules you’ve created previously).
+This tab represents current data container for the controller.
+With all pathes, types of fields, formatted and row value ( the last one is interesting and shows even UI rules you’ve created previously).
 One thing here is – make the Client Inspector window bigger or use bigger monitor/resolution.
 There are more on the right end of the screen, but there is no horizontal scrollbar available.
 For example, you can spot “Recalculate” and “Reset” buttons there.
-They are usefull if you want to play around and model the behaviour of the UI.
+They are useful if you want to play around and model the behavior of the UI.

 - Mocking Data.